 While it may not be romantic, prenuptial agreements are a wise idea for any couples who bring personal or business property into the union.
 Although you may never anticipate getting divorced, a prenuptial agreement protects your assets and your future against that possibility.
 Finances are one of the main factors leading to divorce and the existence of a prenuptial agreement can clear up many of these issues before the marriage even starts.

 Although prenuptial agreements are often associated with wealthy businesspersons and celebrities, they have tremendous value for many couples.
 A prenup can protect your family business, retirement benefits, and even your credit.
-Our Charleston family law attorneys has handled many divorce cases, and has seen firsthand how contentious these situations can become if a prenuptial agreement doesn’t exist.
+Our Charleston prenuptial attorneys have handled many divorce cases and have seen firsthand how contentious these situations can become if a prenuptial agreement doesn’t exist.